-HA12 experiences poor noise conditions, and this should drive consideration of uses and potential requirements for mitigation.
+07HA experiences poor noise conditions, and this should drive consideration of uses and potential requirements for mitigation.

-Due to proximity to the River Brent, HA13 contains small areas of fluvial flood risk and mitigation would be required.
+Due to proximity to the River Brent, 08HA contains small areas of fluvial flood risk and mitigation would be required.

-Objective Criteria HA12 HA13 Comment Housing 1 + + Development of the sites would deliver a net increase in homes.
+Objective Criteria 07НА 08HA Comment Housing 1 + + Development of the sites would deliver a net increase in homes.
 Economy 2 + + Development of the sites would result in a net increase in employment capacity.
 Education and skills 3 + + The sites are within 1km of an existing primary school.
-Education and skins 4 + + The sites are within 2km of an existing secondary school.
-5 + + The sites are within 1km of an existing GP surgery.
-Health 6 ? ?
-There could be a loss of small areas of open space from development of these large sites.
-There may be opportunities to re-provide or improve open space dependent on the design of proposed developments.
+Education and Skiiis 4 + + The sites are within 2km of an existing secondary school.
+5 0 + 08HA is within 1km of an existing GP surgery.
+The majority of 07HA is within 1km and 4km of an existing GP surgery.
+Health 6 0 0 There is no existing open space on either site.
+There may be opportunities to provide new open space dependent on the design of proposed development.
 7a + + The sites are within 1.5km of a health facility.
 7b + + The sites are within 1.5km of a leisure facility.

-Objective Criteria HA12 HA13 Comment Connectivity 8 0 0 The PTAL for the sites is between 2 and 3.
+Objective Criteria 07НА 08HA Comment Connectivity 8 0 - The PTAL for the majority of 07HA is between 2 and 3.
+The PTAL for 08HA is between 0 and 1b.
 Connectivity 9 + + The sites are located within 1km of active travel routes.
 10 + + The sites are not located within areas which exceed either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
-Air quality and noise 11 - + Average road and rail noise levels of HA12 are at or above 55db.
+Air quality and noise 11 - + Average road and rail noise levels of 07HA are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-The average road and rail noise levels of the site are less than 55db.
+The average road and rail noise levels of 08HA are less than 55db.
 Resources 12 0 + All sites are on previously developed land.
-HA13 is on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 0 0 The sites are within 500m of heritage assets but do not currently impact the setting of these assets due to their distance and the of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely potential negative effects from the development of the sites could be mitigated.
-14 + + The sites offer the potential for improving habitat connectivity through proximity to open spaces at the River Brent corridor (HA13) and Copley Wood (HA12).
+08HA is on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
+Heritage and townscape 13 0 0 The sites are within 500m of heritage assets but do not currently impact the setting of these assets due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the sites could be mitigated.
+07HA is located within or near a conservation area.
+14 + + The sites offer the potential for improving habitat connectivity through proximity to open spaces at the River Brent corridor (08HA) and Copley Wood (07HA).
 Biodiversity and green infrastructure 15 + + The sites currently have low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
 16 0 0 The sites are not located within ecologically designated sites.
-17 - - HA13 contains areas within Flood Zone 2 or 3, and development would require specific mitigation to address this.
-HA13 and HA12 also contain areas within Flood Zone 3a (Surface Water).
+Water resources 17 - - 08HA contains areas within Flood Zone 2, and development would require specific mitigation to address this.
+08HA and 07HA also contain areas within Flood Zone 3a (Surface Water).
 It is likely that this could be mitigated as part of any new development.
-Water resources 18 0 0 Development of the sites is unlikely to impact flood risk.
+18 0 0 Development of the sites is unlikely to impact flood risk.
 19 + + The sites are either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.